Research output per year

 Research activity per year

-I hold a PhD in Languages (HWU), an MSc in Translating and Conference Interpreting (HWU), and a Diploma in Critical Literary Studies and a First Class Honours BA in English Literature from Syrian Universities.
+I joined Heriot-Watt University in 2017 as a Teaching Fellow and became an Assistant Professor in Social Research Methods in 2019.
+I hold a PhD in Languages (HWU), an MSc in Translating and Conference Interpreting (HWU), as well as a Diploma in Critical Literary Studies and a First-Class Honours BA in English Literature from Syrian universities.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):